-- Changing the usual assessment arrangements, e.g. allowing a learner extra time to complete an assessment activity - Adapting assessment materials e.g. by providing large print or providing materials in Braille - Providing assistance during an assessment e.g. by providing a trained signer, interpreter or a reader - Changing the assessment method e.g. from a written assessment to a spoken assessment - Using assisted technology such as screen reading or a voice activated software.
+- Changing the usual assessment arrangements, e.g. allowing a learner extra time to complete an assessment activity - Adapting assessment materials e.g. by providing large print or providing materials in Braille - Providing assistance during an assessment e.g. by providing a trained signer, interpreter, a reader or a scribe - Changing the assessment method e.g. from a written assessment to a spoken assessment - Using assisted technology such as screen reading or a voice activated software.